adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v1/image/README.md

 It also provides a `core.wcm.components.image.v1.editor` editor client library category that includes JavaScript handling for dialog interaction.
 It is already included by its edit dialog.

+## SVG
+SVG MIME-types are supported, but have some specific handling.
+Alternative smart image widths defined at the component policy dialog are ignored for SVG images, with `Image#getWidths` returning an empty array.
+In addition, SVG image types have a more limited set of editing options available in the AEM inline image editor.
+The lazy loading feature is still supported for SVG images.

 ## Information
 * **Vendor**: Adobe